hongtaoh/olymvis/content/paper.md

 {{<figure src="https://raw.githubusercontent.com/hongtaoh/olymvis/master/static/pics/3-2.png" caption="Figure 6: The production of Olympic Medals, 1952-2000, Rathke & Wotiek (2007)">}}

-Visualizations by Eirk (2016) for the \textit{Telegraph}, and those by medalspercapita.com also highlighted the importance of  GDP and the size of population.
+Visualizations by Eirk (2016) for the *Telegraph*, and those by medalspercapita.com also highlighted the importance of  GDP and the size of population.
 For example, Eirk (2016) ranked Olympic nations based on “Gold per million people” and “Gold per £100 bn GDP”.
 See Figure 7 and 8.

 <div class="wide">
   <div class="left">